Something went wrong

 Short Term Trends

-Clinton’s overall oil usage changes yearly correlating with how cold it gets each winter.
-As the temperature outside drops, homes’ HVAC systems need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
+Clinton’s overall oil consumption changes annually depending on winter temperatures.
+As the temperature outside gets more chilly, homes’ heating systems need to burn additional number two heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Clinton was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Clinton County Average Winter Temperature